davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 The no-skill line is defined by the total number of positive cases divide by the total number of positive and negative cases.
 For a dataset with an equal number of positive and negative cases, this is a straight line at 0.5.
 Points above this line show skill.

 A model with perfect skill is depicted as a point at [1.0,1.0].
-A skilful model is represented by a curve that bows towards [1.0,1.0] above the flat line of no skill.
+A skillful model is represented by a curve that bows towards [1.0,1.0] above the flat line of no skill.

 There are also composite scores that attempt to summarize the precision and recall; three examples include: